NHSDigital/ndr_import/docs/ndr-import-tables.md

 This will ensure that ndr_import recognises the data as a delimited file and uses the correct delimiter to parse it.

-This type of tabular data can, on occasion, be malformed - usually an unexpectd " in a field, raising a CSV::MalformedCSVError: Illegal quoting in line 1. error.
-There is a liberal_parsing option that can be set to true in the meta data, meaning that every effort is made to parse the data eg:
+This type of tabular data can be malformed; usually an unexpectd " in a field, raising a CSV::MalformedCSVError: Illegal quoting in line 1. error.
+There is a `liberal_parsing` option that can be set to true in the meta data, meaning that every effort is made to parse the data eg:

 ```yaml
 --- !ruby/object:NdrImport::Table